lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Forgot to add
     Forgot to add: please CC me on the email.
 Forgot to mention / Forgot to say
-    I forgot to mention that Eric will make​ the firewall change on Saturday—it’s for the testing environment.
+    I forgot to mention that Peter will make​ the firewall change on Saturday—it’s for the testing environment.
 Forgot to include
     Apologies, I forgot to include the attachment in my last email.
 Forgot to tell you